 The end with the larger stress is reported.
 The utility included with this report interpolates the membrane + bending stress from i to j.

 The actual stress at each node is known from step 3.
 The SCL utility calculates and plots the von Mises or the Tresca stress for each node.
 The peak stress is simply the highest calculated stress along the line from i to j.

 Note: The peak stress can be higher or lower than the membrane + bending stress.
 Two pages follow – in the first, the peak stress in a wide flange beam under bending load is slightly less than the membrane + bending stress.
 In the second, the peak stress in a heavy wall pipe is much higher than the membrane + bending stress.

-Note – the Pm and Pm+Pb stress is primarily used to determine if the stress is below the code allowed limits.
-Peak stress is normally used to predict the cycle life of the vessel.
+Note – the Pm and Pm+Pb stress is used to determine if the stress is below the code allowed limits and for cycle life calculation.
+Peak stress is not normally used.

 Step 7 – Show the Shear Stress at Each Node (A Step for the User, Not the Utility)